 Through its Small Island States Resilience Initiative (SISRI), GFDRR is helping small island states build larger pipelines of resilient investments to withstand the impacts of climate change—from safeguarding coastal areas to building safety nets that support citizens after disaster strikes while enhancing their adaptive capacity.

-In addition to GFDRR, SISRI activities are supported by the European Commission, Japan and Australia.
+In addition to GFDRR, SISRI activities are supported by the European Commission, Japan and Luxembourg.

 SISRI’s work in small island states has three main strategic areas: